hwelsters/chatgpt-mwp-performance-prediction/README.md

 - nltk `v3.8.1`

 ## Running the program in a Docker container
-- The program will output files into a folder named `output`.
+- The program will output files into a folder with the following file path: `$(base_directory)/output`.
 If the folder doesn't exist yet, create it
 - Write one of the following from the base folder to run the program:

 ```bash